rozek/javascript-code-library/README.md

-and bundle it with your application - in that case, no code needs to be loaded from any third party at runtime for the "core" of the library (preact, htm, zod, detect-it, javascript-interface-library, mammoth and pdfjs-dist are already bundled into the single ESM file).
+and bundle it with your application - in that case, no code needs to be loaded from any third party at runtime for the "core" of the library (preact, htm, detect-it and javascript-interface-library are bundled right into the single ESM file). `mammoth` and `pdfjs-dist` - needed for DOCX and PDF conversion, respectively - ship as separate chunk files alongside it and are loaded (from your own server, never from a third party) only when `DOCXasText`/`DOCXasHTML`/`DOCXasMarkdown` or `PDFasText` are actually called, so unused conversions never cost anything.

 For buildless setups, it is recommended to **host the module yourself**: simply download the ready-made file